yamachang/academic-YC/content/project/IdeationTrajectory/index.md

 ---

 <i>Role: Co-Investigator<br/>
 Collaborator: Hanga Galfalvy, Ph.D.
-(Columbia University), Morgan Buerke (University of Southern Mississippi), Anna Szücs, M.D.
+(Lead author; Columbia University), Morgan Buerke (University of Southern Mississippi), Anna Szücs, M.D.
 (University of Geneva), Katalin Szanto, M.D.
 (University of Pittsburgh)</i>

 <p>This study applied a data-driven method to identify suicidal subtypes by conducting a latent profile analysis to examine suicidal ideation trajectories in a longitudinal sample.</p>
 <p>In this study, I was responsible for applying analytic models and visualizing data using radar plots and line plots.</p>